alexdelise/portfolio/README.md

 This website is a work in progress.

-THere is a known centering issue for the loader on Macs, as well as some formatting bugs on mobile.
+There is a known centering issue for the loader on Macs, as well as some formatting bugs on mobile.